 Piercing the Veil of Implicit Bias: A Mindful Dismantling of the Lenses That Skew Perception and Fuel Reactivity

 Implicit bias is a function of the subconscious feelings, attitudes and/or stereotypes that affect our perception, actions, and decisions.
 They are activated involuntarily, outside of our conscious awareness and intentional control and affect our real world functioning in ways that can cause ourselves and others harm.
 Fortunately, these biases are changeable and we can mindfully train our brains to see more clearly through a variety of practices.

 - Session I: Understanding explicit bias, practices for clearer seeing, daily life applications

 - Session II: Insight and exploration, applications for systems, structures and institutions

 - Session III: Insight and exploration, deepening the practice

-Based on the work of Judson Brewer and Willem Kuyken, learn how to use the power of mindfulness to make intentional and values consistent choices while embedded in a culture that encourages chronic, and at times maladaptive, consumption.
+Based on the work of Judson Brewer and Willem Kuyken, learn how to use the power of mindfulness to make intentional and values consistent choices while embedded in a culture that encourages chronic, excessive, and at times maladaptive, consumption.
 Explore how to reconnect with your intrinsic values and resist the commercial exploitation of our natural desires for connection, meaning, and self-efficacy.
 (Register Here)

 Six Fridays Feb 22 – March 29, 2019 with Angie Hardage, LMLP from 11:30 am – 1 pm